OnlineQuizPlatformSVFC/OnlineQuizPlatform_Documentation/OnlineQuizPlatform_PGI.md

 # Project General Information

 ## A. Problem Statement:
 There is an increasing demand for effective and efficient ways of assessing knowledge and abilities in today’s educational environment.
 Traditional paper-based quizzes and tests take a long time to administer and mark, making it difficult for teachers and instructors to respond in a timely manner.
 Furthermore, these strategies are often rigid, making it difficult to accommodate learning preferences for distant students or different individuals.
-With the rise of digital learning, there is a need for an online quiz system that can automate the creation, management and grading of quizzes.
+With the rise of digital learning, there is a need for an online quiz system that can automate the creation, management and grading of quizzes..

 References Smith, J., & Johnson, R. (2022).
 The limitations of traditional paper-based assessments in modern education.
 Journal of Educational Methods, 45(3), 112-125.
 Brown, L. (2021).
 Adapting assessments for diverse learning needs: A review of current practices.
 International Journal of Distance Education, 30(2), 88-102.
 Davis, K., Martin, S., & Lee, A. (2023).
 The impact of digital assessment tools on educational outcomes.
 Educational Technology Review, 58(1), 45-59.